Gu Ban

 About the author

-Born in 32 CE into a distinguished literary family, Ban Gu was a Chinese historian, poet, and scholar of the Eastern Han dynasty.
-He continued a historical project begun by his father, Ban Biao, and became the principal compiler of the Book of Han (Hanshu), the official history of the Western Han dynasty.
+Born in AD 32, Ban Gu was a Chinese historian, poet, and official of the Eastern Han dynasty.
+He is most closely associated with the Book of Han (Han shu), the great history of the Western Han dynasty, a work that became a model for later official dynastic histories.